bizbo-corp/trade-depot-installation-scheduling/docs/DEPLOYMENT.md

 ## Overview

-This document outlines the deployment process, build procedures, and environment management for the Bizbo Brochure project.
+This document outlines the deployment process, build procedures, and environment management for the Trade Depot Installation Scheduling project.
 Following these guidelines ensures reliable, consistent deployments.

 ## Table of Contents